 - Penetration testing and remediation

-Operational Infrastructure:
+Operational infrastructure:

 - High availability and failover systems

-- Multi-region deployment architecture
+- Regional deployment architecture

 - Monitoring and alerting systems